Snakes on a Plane: Plot

 Based on pictures of the reptiles emailed to him via Mercedes's mobile phone, Price believes that Kraitler Mullet, a snake dealer based in the Los Angeles outskirts known for illegally importing exotic and highly dangerous snakes, is responsible.
-After a shootout, the agents subject Kraitler to tactical interrogation after the latter is injured by a snakebite; with Harris withholding the antivenom, the injured Kraitler finally reveals that Kim hired him to obtain the snakes and exposes more of Kim's schemes of smuggling them onboard the flight.
+After a shootout, the agents subject Kraitler to tactical interrogation after the latter is injured by a snakebite; with Harris withholding the antivenom, the injured Kraitler finally reveals that Kim hired him to obtain the snakes and exposes more of Kim's schemes of smuggling them on board the flight.
 Price medicates Kraitler and commands his supplies of antivenom for the victims on the plane based on the list given to him while Harris orders Kim arrested and tried on multiple counts of murder and attempted murder, with the death penalty as an option.

 Harris contacts Flynn, telling him that antivenom will be ready for the passengers when they land.
 However, Flynn discovers that the cockpit is filled with snakes and Rick is dead.
 After a brief discussion, Troy, a bodyguard for rapper Three G's, agrees to land the plane based on his experience playing a flight simulator.
 After everyone gets prepared, Flynn shoots out two windows with his pistol, causing the plane to depressurize.
 The snakes are blown out of the cockpit and the lower floor of the plane.
 Despite his lack of real-world experience, Troy makes an emergency landing and the plane makes it to the terminal.
 The passengers exit the plane and antivenom is given to those who need it.

 Just as Flynn and Sean are about to disembark, a remaining snake jumps out and bites Sean in the chest.
 Flynn draws his gun and shoots the snake, and paramedics rush to a traumatized Sean, who remains unharmed due to a ballistic vest he wore throughout the ordeal after his rescue from Kim's henchmen.
 As a token of gratitude, Sean later takes Flynn to Bali and teaches him how to surf.